QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Conclusions

 In this paper, the class of Kronecker networks is defined and the VAR modeling part is investigated.
-Each coefficient-matrix of the VAR model is approximated with a sum of few Kronecker matrices which offers high data compression for large networks.
-Estimating in least-squares sense the data matrices give rise to a bilinear problem which is addressed using Alternating Least Squares (ALS).
-The convergence of ALS to a global minimum was proven assuming persistency of excitation and rank conditions on the initial guesses.
-The ALS framework provides an elegant way of dealing with missing sensor data and adding further information on the factor matrices, e.g Toeplitz, banded, sparse.
+Each coefficient matrix of the VAR model is approximated with a sum of few Kronecker matrices which offers high data compression for large networks.
+Estimating in least-squares sense the data matrices give rise to a bilinear problem which is addressed using Alternating Least Squares.
+The convergence of ALS to a fixed point was proven in very particular conditions and assuming persistency of excitation and non-zero initial guesses.
+Further structure on the factor matrices can be added.
 Numerical examples on atmospheric turbulence prediction, e.g for AO control, demonstrates the high compression capabilities of this model as well as its scalability for larger networks.

 The algorithm has been presented for 2D dynamical systems and can easily be generalized to higher dimensions by using a Kronecker product of multiple matrices instead of only two matrices in which case larger compression rates are achieved.
-Such higher order modeling for 2D arrays is obtained by tensorizing the sensor data $\bold{s}_k$ and allows to establish a new trade-off between accuracy and computational complexity.
+Such higher order modeling for 2D arrays is obtained by tensorizing the sensor data $\bold{S}(k)$ and allows to establish a new trade-off between accuracy and computational complexity.

-The new paradigm of Kronecker networks identification opens up wide research possibilities in modeling large-scale dynamical systems.
-Future research consists in expanding on the QUARKS to identify V-ARX, V-ARMAX and Box-Jenkins as well as subspace identification models.
-The latter is investigated in the companion paper \cite{hadron}.

 \begin{appendices}